PHPneeds/PHPneeds/README.md

 # PHPneeds
-PHPneeds is a lightweight non-mvc PHP library for quickly start a project.
+PHPneeds is a lightweight non-MVC PHP library for quickly start a project.